 In an article published in the American School Board Journal, a former high school student newspaper editor — later elected to his school board — discusses the value of a robust, free student press in cultivating a healthy, vibrant school district.
 (Provided here with permission from the author and the National School Boards Association.
 All Rights Reserved.)
 (PDF)

 An award-winning high school newspaper adviser and his principal share their thoughts about how a student newspaper free from prior review and censorship works at their school, in an article reprinted from Principal Leadership magazine.
-(Reproduced here with permission from the authors and the National Association of Secondary School Principals.
+(PDF reproduced here with permission from the authors and the National Association of Secondary School Principals.
 All Rights Reserved.)
-(PDF)

 A superintendent shares her thoughts on the educational value of an independent student press, in an article published in The School Administrator, a magazine produced by the American Association of School Administrators.
-(Reproduced here with permission from AASA.
+(PDF reproduced here with permission from AASA.
 All Rights Reserved.)
-(PDF)

 A superintendent shares his thoughts — and his conversion — regarding the importance of a vibrant student press, in an article published in The School Administrator, a magazine produced by the American Association of School Administrators.
-(Reproduced here with permission from AASA.
+(PDF reproduced here with permission from AASA.
 All Rights Reserved.)
-(PDF)

 Hazelwood is the infectious disease that no one talks about — because they're not allowed to.
 This resource looks at the symptoms and risks stemming from the landmark court case, Hazelwood School District vs. Kuhlmeier.
 It also includes ways to stop Hazelwood from spreading, and information on the current student press freedom campaigns in certain states.